weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 sitting at the little dinner table had entered into a silent appreciation of kinship such as lonely Miss Susan had wanted ever since her sister's death.
 Peter had told her of his break with Joanna.
-"I can't talk much about that, Aunt Susan—maybe some other time<span class="calibre36">——</span>—"
+"I can't talk much about that, Aunt Susan—maybe some other time———"

 Her kind hand on his steadied him.